samapriya/Planet-Mosaic-Quads-Download-CLI/README.md

     * [shape to geojson](#shape-to-geojson)

 ## Installation
+** Install Fiona and GDAL for windows using the whl files [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/)** if there are any issues during installation.

 This assumes that you have native python & pip installed in your system, you can test this by going to the terminal (or windows command prompt) and trying

 ```python``` and then ```pip list```